open-policy-agent/opa/docs/content/bundles.md

 When OPA loads scoped bundles, it validates that:

 * The roots are not overlapping (e.g., `a/b/c` and `a/b` are
   overlapped and will result in an error.)
+Note: This is *not* enforced across multiple bundles.
+Only within the same bundle manifest.

 * The policies in the bundle are contained under the roots.
 This is determined by inspecting the `package` statement in each of the